 A little while ago, I studied for, took and passed the Google Analytics Individual Qualification (GAIQ) test.
-I got an 84% (BOOYAH!
-B’s GET DEGREES!), and studied for about 4 hours.
+I got an 84% after about 4 hours of studying.
+That said, I had been using Google Analytics for a few years.
 You need to get at least 56/70 questions correct for a passing grade of 80%.
 There are a ton of fantastic walkthroughs out there on how to pass this exam, but I felt that some of them were a little bit too wordy, and sort of trick you into over-preparing for it when you don’t really need to.

-That being said, here’s how I passed it after just an afternoon of studying, for what it’s worth:
+Ready?
+Here’s how I passed it after just an afternoon of studying:

 First, go to the Google Testing Center and sign up for an account.
 This is different from your Google login.
 The test is $50.
 I searched around and even asked a few of my friends at Google for a promo code, to no avail.

 Next, go to the Google Analytics IQ Lessons and watch all of them.
 Yes, all of them.
 I know, it sucks, but do it.
 It’s a little over two hours.
-Bring a notepad and take notes.
+Take notes and pay attention.
+If you can make it through these, you’ll probably pass.
 Some people recommend having your analytics account open so you can play with it while you’re watching the videos, but I didn’t do that.

 Download the Slingshot SEO GAIQ Practice Problems and read through it once.
 It’s a great guide, and the questions seem to mimic the actual test quite closely.